LIN3S/SymfonyStandard/README.md

 Access to your admin panel by going to `<domain>/admin`

 A complete `app/Resources/views/base.html.twig` file is provided by default.
-Be sure to modify this file and override the meta blocks whenever is needed.
+Be sure to modify this file and override the meta blocks whenever it's needed.
 Commented out you can find usefull examples with the full information links and validators.

 We improved the production logs managed by [*monologs*][21].
 Edit `app/config/config_prod.yml`